goshevs/pchained/README.md

 	imputation model for `depvar`; if `include` is specified, option `noimputed` is assumed.
 	If `other_sadv` is specified, all periods of the stand-alone variables in `other_sadv` are used as predictors in the imputation equation.
-If `mean` or `sum` is specified, the score for the time period corresponding to the time period of `depvar` is included as a regressor.
+If `mean` or `sum` is specified, the score for the time period corresponding to the time period of `depvar` is included as a regressor
-	- `omit(varlist)`: allows the user to remove covariates listed in `SCALECOVars` from the imputation equation for `depvar`; this options is ignored if `include' is specified
+	- `omit(varlist)`: allows the user to remove covariates listed in `SCALECOVars` from the imputation equation for `depvar`; this options is ignored if `include` is specified
 	- `noimputed`: instructs Stata to remove all other imputed variables used as predictors in the imputation equation, except other time periods of `depvar` and variables specified in `include`